BahodirovaS/Take4/Passenger/README.md

 - active ride screen for passenger can't scroll all the way down **IMPORTANT**

 ## Logic Updates:
-- see if you can use address strings instead of points when clicking "navigate"
+- see if you can use address strings instead of coordinate points when clicking "navigate"
 - Ride time for the ridecompleted page is innacurate. it shows the estimated ride time, but should show how long has passed since the ride began **IMPORTANT**
 - filter pets
 - make admin page to change pricing of rides